khatoonmahenoor/johnprofile/README.md

 2. Open the index.html file in your web browser.

-Customize
-Feel free to customize the content and styling according to your preferences.
-You can change the profile information, image, and add/remove sections as needed.

 Profile Section
 Modify the content within the <div class="profile"> element to update John Doe's information.